 - Equitable distribution (which is the same as property division)

 - Child Support

 - Any additional claims related to the cessation of the marriage

 Divorce papers are important legal documents.
 However, they are not necessarily easy to understand and hiring an experienced divorce attorney to talk you through the meanings can be helpful to ensure absolute clarity before proceeding.
 So, once you have been served, what do you do next?

 1. Keep a clear, calm head

-Even if the divorce makes you angry or upset, bad-mouthing your spouse, becoming angry, threatening, or taking any extreme action such as leaving your home, for example, could damage your case and make things more challenging in the long run.
+Even if you are angry with your spouse, bad-mouthing your spouse, becoming angry, threatening, or taking any extreme actions could damage your case and make things more challenging in the long run.

 2. Make note of the deadlines

 In North Carolina, you have 30 days to respond to the Summons and Complaint.
 Make sure you make a note of the deadline date, so you are clear on when to respond.
 It is also essential to find out how and when you need to ask for an extension of time, if you don’t think it will be possible for you to make the deadline (you may only ask for one extension).
 A family lawyer can help you make that request.